 The Bonsai Pot and Roots

-The goal for the roots of a bonsai is to have a mat of fine feeder roots that are able to absorb water and nutrients throughout the whole pot.
-But some species have thicker roots than others and this makes it more difficult to form the fine mat that we look for.
+Our goal for the roots of a bonsai is to have a mat of fine feeder roots that are able to absorb water and nutrients throughout the whole pot.
+But some species have thicker roots than others and this makes it more difficult to form the fine mat that we are looking for.
 If we are unable to fill the pot with fine feeder roots, it’s more difficult to absorb enough water and nutrients and the plants will suffer.
-This is where mycorrhizae have a role with our bonsai.
-One way to look at this relationship between the plant and the fungus is that the fungus almost acts as fine feeder roots.
+This is where mycorrhizae play a role with our bonsai.
+One way to look at this relationship between the plant and the fungi is that the fungi almost acts as fine feeder roots.
 By colonizing the areas between the roots, it increases the absorption area.
 With this relationship, we increase the health of the plant and roots.
 This increased health will increase the number of fine feeder roots.

 Bare Rooting Conifers

-One reason we do not bare root conifer bonsai is that of this symbiotic relationship.
-If you remove all of the soil, you are also removing the mycorrhizae.
-Conifers, in particular, rely heavily on mycorrhizae to transform nutrients into a form that they can use.
+One reason we do not bare root conifer bonsai is because of this symbiotic relationship.
+If you remove all of the soil, you are also removing the fungi and the relationship it had with the tree.
+Conifers, in particular, rely heavily on fungi to transform nutrients into a form that they can use.
 By removing the fungus, you are removing a vital part of the root zone.
 In some cases, it is enough to kill a tree.
 I like the half bare root method to repotting conifers.
 Repotting black pine in nursery soil

 Healthy Roots, Healthy Bonsai